-The procedures outlined below apply to all prospective students requesting acceptance to the College's traditional, undergraduate, academic program.
-Applicants seeking admission to the Trinity Quest degree completion program should refer to the catalog section regarding Trinity Quest (page 90) for detailed program information and specific admissions procedures.
+The procedures outlined below apply to all prospective students requesting acceptance to the College's traditional, undergraduate, both in-seat and online academic program.
+Applicants seeking admission to the TrinityQuest degree completion program should refer to the catalog section regarding TrinityQuest (page 90) for detailed program information and specific admissions procedures.